zhill/enterprise-docs/content/docs/overview/windows/_index.md

 1. Visit: https://portal.msrc.microsoft.com/en-us/developer
 1. Create an account or sign-in with GitHub
 1. Once logged-in, click 'Create New Key'
-1. You should now see a screen with title "Microsoft Security Update API".
-Direclty below that is "API Key", click "Show" and copy that value into your configuration file.
+1. You should now see a screen with the title "Microsoft Security Update API".
+Directly below that is "API Key", click "Show" and copy that value into your configuration file.
 Example:

 ![Microsoft Security Update API](MsrcApiKeySelect.png)